Informing the news with The Journalist’s Resource

-Clark Merrefield, senior editor, economics.
+Clark Merrefield, senior editor, economics and legal systems.
 He joined The Journalist’s Resource in 2019 after working as a reporter for Newsweek and The Daily Beast, as a researcher and editor on three books related to the Great Recession, and as a federal government communications strategist.
 He was a John Jay College Juvenile Justice Journalism Fellow and his work has been awarded by Investigative Reporters and Editors.
 Merrefield earned a bachelor’s degree in industrial and labor relations from Cornell University and a master’s degree from the Craig Newmark Graduate School of Journalism.
 He grew up in the St. George neighborhood of Staten Island, New York.
 An interesting fact: Merrefield played trombone in the 1999 New York Yankees championship parade. @cmerref

 Naseem Miller, senior editor, health.
 She joined The Journalist’s Resource in 2021 after working as a health reporter in local newspapers and national medical trade publications for nearly two decades.
 Before joining JR, she was a senior health reporter at the Orlando Sentinel, where she covered the Pulse nightclub mass shooting and was part of the team that was a 2016 Pulitzer Prize finalist for its coverage of the tragedy.
 In 2017, she co-started the Journalists Covering Trauma Facebook group as a gathering place for reporters and editors and an information resource about journalists’ mental health and responsible reporting of tragedies.
-She continues to administer the page and frequently speaks to journalists about trauma and journalism.
-She graduated from the University of Central Florida with a bachelor’s degree in molecular and microbiology and later earned a master’s degree in journalism at American University in Washington, D.C.
+She graduated from the University of Central Florida with a bachelor’s degree in molecular and microbiology and later earned a master’s degree in journalism at American University.
 An interesting fact: Miller enjoys working on intricate crochet projects in her spare time, a skill she learned from her grandmother. @NaseemMiller